All the following information is provided to the best of our knowledge.

-29. Can I also apply for this interim financial aid in addition to other emergency aid, immediate aid or other support aid?
+30. Can I also apply for this interim financial aid in addition to other pandemic-related emergency aid, immediate aid or short-term unemployment allowances?

 That depends on the situation.
 Students submitting an application must declare that they have not applied for or intend to apply for further pandemic-related support (such as from emergency funds, foundations or sponsoring associations) in the month of application for interim financial aid.
-Short-term unemployment allowances are also considered to be an obstacle to applying for interim financial assistance.
+If you receive short-term unemployment allowances (Kurzarbeitergeld) you cannot apply for interim financial assistance.
 This excludes financial means that do not pay for daily living costs such as the support from a technical grant for your IT equipment, or operational support for the self-employed.
-If you are in a proven pandemic-related emergency, you can receive interim financial aid irrespectively from such other support.
+If you are in a proven pandemic-related emergency, you can also receive interim financial aid irrespectively from such other support.

 31. I am receiving some BAföG – does that mean that I do not qualify for the interim financial aid?

 Yes, you do qualify!
 BAföG notifications are not tested.
 What counts is that you are nevertheless in a pandemic-related emergency.
 Your account statements must demonstrate that previous income of the same amount from jobs and/or family support has ceased owing to the pandemic.

 No, the BMBF states that interim financial aid is not an income in the sense of the BAföG, cf. BMBF online source:

 “In some Federal States or student service organisations, emergency aid is available for trainees and students who have lost their (part-time) job owing to the pandemic.
 Recipients of payments in accordance with the BAföG can also apply for such aid and will receive it, if they qualify.
 Such loans are referred to in § 21 Para.
 4 No. 4 BAföG and are hence not to be treated as income in the sense of the BAföG. […] This regulation is to be applied correspondingly for emergency aid in the form of allowances.”

 33. Can I submit an application if I have already exceeded the standard period of study?